limulus/tail-follow/README.md

   - `tailChunkSize`: Sets the size in bytes of `Buffer` objects created when reading from the file.
 Too small of a value, you will spend too much CPU handling new chunks; too big of a value, and you will waste memory.
 The default is `16384`.
   - `surviveRotation`: Set to `true` so that if the underlying file is renamed or deleted, data will continue to be read from a new file created at the same `path`.
 Think `tail -F`.
 The default is `false`.
+  - `objectMode`: Setting to `true` enables object mode like on any other Readable stream, but has a few side effects.
+It enables position tracking so that you may call `.positionForChunk()` to determine where in the file a chunk of data was read from.
+If you have enabled decoding (via the `encoding` option), note that this will also cause your data events to emit `String` instances (as opposed to string primitives).

 #### Event `rename`